 This is a recipe for the famous Persian Kotlet.
-These are Turkey Kotlets and they are absolutely delicious.
-I used to make these with ground beef but for the past several yeas I have been making them with ground turkey instead because they are lighter, crispier, and taste so much better.
+These are Turkey Kotlets (cutlets) and they are absolutely delicious.
+I used to use ground beef for this recipe but for the past several years I have been making them with ground turkey, and the result is lighter, crispier, and tastier kotlets!
 Iranians love their Kotelt and you will just have to try them to taste the reason for this national affection.
 I never get tired of eating these and I have eaten them all my life.
-But eating kotlet and even watching it being made time after time doesn’t take the place of having a good recipe that works every time.
+But eating kotlet and even watching it being made time after time, doesn’t take the place of having a good recipe that works every time.

 Add the ground turkey, grated onion, grated potato and egg to a large bowl

 Mix very well until all blended and resembles a thick batter

 Scoop 1/4 cup of the batter in the palm of your hand and squeeze the ingredient together

 Press the batter into an oval roll or a round ball